tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 - High-level witness variables:
   - Known only to the *prover* $ \mathcal{P} $, as external inputs to the constraint system;
-  - Represented as individual Pedersen commitments to the external variables in Bulletproofs.
+  - Represented as individual Pedersen Commitments to the external variables in Bulletproofs.
 - Low-level witness variables:
   - Known only to the *prover* $ \mathcal{P} $, as internal to the constraint system;
   - Representing the inputs and outputs of the multiplication gates.